Welcome to EstateMate User Guide!

 • Once marked, the job status will be updated in the display under any linked tenant.

-• If a job is marked by mistake, you can use the unmark command to revert it as not completed.
+• If a job is marked by mistake, you can use the unmark command to revert it to Not Completed.

 Examples:

-• mark 3 updates the completion status of job number 3 of the job list to completed.
+• mark 2 updates the completion status of job number 2 of the job list to 'completed'.

-Revert a maintenance job's status to not completed in case it was marked as complete by mistake.
+Reverts a maintenance job's status to Not Completed in case it was marked as complete by mistake.

 Format: unmark JOB_NUMBER

-• Once unmarked, the job will no longer appear as completed under any linked tenant.
+• Once unmarked, the job will no longer appear as completed.

 Examples:

-• unmark 3 updates the status of job number 3 of the job list back to not completed.
+• unmark 3 updates the status of job number 3 in the job list back to not completed.

 Format: clear